microsoft/weblogic-on-azure/simple/README.md

-# Deploying a Java EE Application on Azure Using a Single WebLogic Virtual Machine Instance
+# Deploying a Java Application on Azure Using a Single WebLogic Virtual Machine Instance
-This demo shows how you can deploy a Java EE application to Azure using a simple instance of WebLogic Server deployed from the Azure Marketplace.
+This demo shows how you can deploy a Java application to Azure using a simple instance of WebLogic Server.

 ## Setup

-* Install the latest version of Oracle JDK 8 (we used [8u241](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)).
+* Install the latest version of Oracle JDK 8 (we used [8u271](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)).
-* Install the Eclipse IDE for Enterprise Java Developers from [here](https://www.eclipse.org/downloads/packages/).
+* Install [the 2020-06 release of Eclipse for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/release/2020-06/r/eclipse-ide-enterprise-java-developers) (this is the latest Eclipse IDE version that supports Java SE 8).
 * Install WebLogic 12.2.1.3 (note - not the latest version) using the Quick Installer by downloading it from [here](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html).
 You need this locally even if you are not running WebLogic locally because the Eclipse WebLogic deployment support needs it.
 * Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).